Best daily deals

 Autofocus

 Autofocus on an ultrawide camera also makes for a more flexible camera in general.
-It allows you to treat the ultrawide lens more like a normal camera, focusing on the foreground or the background as you see fit.
+It allows you to treat the ultrawide lens more like a regular camera, focusing on the foreground or the background as you see fit.
 Want to take a photo of some flowers with a mountain in the background?
 Or vice-versa?
 You can take both if you have autofocus on your wide-angle sensor, as the samples above show.

 Autofocus is becoming common on flagship phones with ultrawide cameras, but there are few brands that haven't embraced this feature yet.